leej64/AI-Rubiks-Cube-Solver/README.md

 Team member: Junwon Lee junwon.lee@vanderbilt.edu Yuesheng Hao yuesheng.hao@vanderbilt.edu

-Description: Use the AI techniques to solve the Rubik’s Cube problem.
-To restore a Rubik’s Cube as soon as possible.
+Description: Use of AI techniques to solve the Rubik’s Cube problem, to restore Rubik’s Cube as soon as possible.<br>

 Background/Motivation: Rubik’s Cube is a 3 X 3 X 3 cube with different colors on the exposed surface of subcubes.
 Any plane of the cube can be rotated 90 degrees per